 There are two national groups that collect data on abortion, and there are a number of differences in the two reporting agencies.

 - The Centers for Disease Control (CDC) collects information the states provide, but due to a wide variety of state requirements on abortions, CDC fails to report abortion numbers for a number of states.
-In 2015, the CDC reported a total of 638,169 total abortions.
+In 2016, the CDC reported a total of 623,471 total abortions, and in 2018, the CDC reported 619,591 abortions.
 Live Action News’ analysis of those numbers is here.

 - Guttmacher numbers are more comprehensive since they gather their information from a number of contacts directly with abortion providers.
 In 2017, the Guttmacher Institute reported a total of 862,320 abortions.
 Live Action News’ analysis of those numbers is here.